Since 2023, I am a Research Fellow at the Economics Department of the University of Bologna (IT).

 Research

 I am an applied financial economist, fascinated by economic growth, the natural environment, and the act of lending.
-In my work I study aggregate economic phenomena related to these themes, primarily applying statistical tools, such as cointegration models and dimension-reduction techniques, to financial markets data.
+My research investigates aggregate phenomena related to these themes by analyzing financial data with statistical tools such as cointegration models and dimension-reduction techniques.

 Working papers